ucsd-dsc-arts/dsc160-midterm-group4/README.md

 ## Data

 (10 points)

 Data Source:

 Kurt, Sevinc, and Kelechi Kingsley Osueke.
 “The Effects of Color on the Moods of College Students - Sevinc Kurt, Kelechi Kingsley Osueke, 2014.”
 SAGE Journals, journals.sagepub.com/doi/10.1177/2158244014525423.

 “Vincent Van Gogh.”
 Biography.com, A&E Networks Television, 4 Mar.
 2020, www.biography.com/artist/vincent-van-gogh.

 “Vincent Van Gogh.”
 Wikipedia, Wikimedia Foundation, 7 May 2020 (accessed) , en.wikipedia.org/wiki/Vincent_van_Gogh.

-“Vincent Van Gogh - 1931 Artworks - Painting.” www.wikiart.org, www.wikiart.org/en/vincent-van-gogh/all-works#!#filterName:all-paintings-chronologically,resultType:masonry.
+“Vincent Van Gogh - 1931 Artworks - Painting.” www.wikiart.org, www.wikiart.org/en/vincent-van-gogh/all-
+works#!#filterName:all-paintings-chronologically,resultType:masonry.

   In this project, we are trying to analyze the scan paintings by Vincent van Gogh artworks from (1862 - 1890) throughout his life (1853 - 1890) with respect to its correlation to his experiences.
 We are using images of all of Vincent van Gogh’s paintings in his lifetime from Wikiart.org.
 To understand the analysis we are going to do, we need to firstly know Vincent van Gogh’s life and the style and genre of his paintings (both the early ones and later ones).
   Born in a religious family, Van Gogh is affected by the environment he grew up in and became a Protestant missionary after his education in schools.
 He preached to the poor coal miners in a coal mine in southern Belgium where preachers were sent as punishments.
 But van Gogh did it voluntarily.
 During that time, he drew about the miners and their families, along with some landscapes and things he saw around him.
 After this time period of his life, he went to art school to start learning art formally and then started his career as a painter in 1880 in Brussels, where he studied art.
 In 1886, he moved to Paris and was affected by Impressionism and post-impressionism, which contributed to the style change to his paintings.
 However, his paintings were seldom noticed or liked by people in his time.
 Along with his suffering from psychotic episodes and delusions, he gradually became depressed.
 His drinking problem and lack of income made him more moody.
 After an argument with his friend, he cut off his left ear.
 Even though recovered after some time, he still suffered from loneliness and depression, which partially led to his suicide in 1890, with an age of 37 years old.